 So what are some of the traits you need as an exceptional project manager?

-- Leadership qualities: A project manager is responsible for the entire job.
+A project manager is responsible for the entire job.
 You need to be able to inspire great work, manage different types of people, and react quickly while under stress.
 Project management isn’t for everybody, but those with strong leadership skills will do well in the field.
-See this Entrepreneur article on 50 Traits of Great Leaders for ideas on how to improve your leadership abilities.
+See this Entrepreneur article on 50 Rules for being a Great Leader for ideas on how to improve your leadership abilities.

 6 tips to improve your project management skills: